coronis-computing/emodnet_qmgc/Readme.md

 terminate called after throwing an instance of 'ctb::CTBException'
 ```

-* If the case above raises, there are two solutions:
-    * Create overviews of the data using the gdaladdo command: https://www.gdal.org/gdaladdo.html.
-    * Use the provided `qm_tiler_large_images.py` python script, which basically automates the solution proposed in Cesium Terrain Builder's documentation (https://github.com/geo-data/cesium-terrain-builder).
+* If the case above raises, you can use the provided `qm_tiler_large_images.py` python script, which basically automates the solution proposed in Cesium Terrain Builder's documentation (https://github.com/geo-data/cesium-terrain-builder).

 ## Acknowledgements